StanzaSystems/stanza-api-demo/README.md

 ```

 These should show up as two separate graph lines in [Grafana](http://localhost:3000/d/W23Z3R_Vk/stanza-api-demo?orgId=1).
+You'll also see a separate line for the sum of all granted requests.
 You will see that most of the boosted requests are granted.
 Because available quota is 100 requests per second, and this is consumed by the boosted requests, the non-boosted requests are not granted.
 After 30 seconds, the boosted requests stop and the default-priority requests will be granted - you should see the lines cross on the graph.